 Theory D - John is the son of Benjamin EDWARDS and his wife Sarah WOODALL

 Benjamin and Sarah WOODALL married in 1785.
-Their son John EDWARDS was born in 1798, which is inconsistent with his age in 1841 and his death certificate.
+Their son John EDWARDS was born in 1798, which is late for his age in 1841 and for his reported age at death.

 Their children might have included: Benjamin 1791, Sarah 1793, John 1793, Sarah 1795 and Benjamin 1803.
 The names suggest that infant mortality was high, and the number of burials of children with these names at this time means that its not possible to know which, if any, of these survived.